deekob/amplify_flutter_workshop/module3/README.md

 checkAuthStatus will attempt to get the current AuthSession; if it's successful, the user will be signed in.
 If the fetch fails, this means the user is not logged in and should be presented with LoginPage.

-At the moment, we are calling showLogin inside of the initState method of _MyAppState.
-Let's change that to checkAuthStatus:
+Finally, we are calling showLogin inside of the initState method of _MyAppState.
+In **main.dart** let's change that to checkAuthStatus:

 ``` javascript
 ... // _configureAmplify(); (line 26)